Retirement Savings by Age: Are You on Track?

 It’s important to figure out how much you can save and the type of account you want to use for retirement savings.
 If you have a 401(k) or a similar employer-sponsored account, that can be a great place to start.

-Additionally, if you have an HSA, it can be a great idea to start thinking of that as another retirement account you can use for your healthcare expenses in retirement.
-Even if you have pressing short-term financial goals, like paying off debt and saving money for a down payment on a house, it’s essential to balance that with starting to save for retirement.
+Additionally, if you have an HSA, it can be a great idea to start thinking of that as another account you can use for your healthcare expenses in retirement.
+Even if you have pressing short-term financial goals, like paying off debt or saving money for a down payment on a house, it’s essential to balance that with starting to save for retirement.

 Average Savings for Retirement by Age